 A Field Service Engineer’s Day-To-Day Activities

 Field service engineers are valuable assets for companies that specialize in on-premise technical work.
 They are an essential service to any business that operates technical facilities because they assist clients in managing their equipment over time.

-Facility management will play a vital role in the job in general.
+Facility management plays a vital role in the job.
 Facilities management is a business process that focuses on providing organizations with efficient and effective support services.
 Simply put, it is the process of effectively managing the people, technology, and space in a facility.